runtimeverification/evm-semantics/foundry.md

 function etch(address who, bytes calldata code) external;
 ```

-`call.etch` will match when the `etc` function is called at the [Foundry cheatcode address](https://book.getfoundry.sh/cheatcodes/#cheatcodes-reference).
+`call.etch` will match when the `etch` function is called at the [Foundry cheatcode address](https://book.getfoundry.sh/cheatcodes/#cheatcodes-reference).
 This rule then takes the account using `#asWord(#range(LM, ARGSTART +Int 4, 32)` and the new bytecode using `#range(LM, ARGSTART +Int 36, 32)` and forwards them to the `#setCode` marker which updates the account accordingly.

 ```